Surge protector: Important specifications

-These are some of the most prominently featured specifications which define a surge protector for AC mains, as well as for some data communications protection applications.
+These are some of the most prominently featured specifications that define a surge protector for AC mains, as well as for some data communications protection applications.

 Clamping voltage

 Also known as the let-through voltage, this specifies what spike voltage will cause the protective components inside a surge protector to short or clamp.
 A lower clamping voltage indicates better protection, but can sometimes result in a shorter life expectancy for the overall protective system.
-The lowest three levels of protection defined in the UL rating are 330 V, 400 V and 500 V. The standard let-through voltage for 120 V AC devices is 330 volts.
+The lowest three levels of protection defined in the UL rating are 330, 400 and 500 V. The standard let-through voltage for 120 VAC devices is 330 volts.
+A protector with a higher let-through voltage will pass a higher surge voltage to the connected device.
+The design of the connected device determines whether this pass-through spike will cause damage.
+Motors and mechanical devices are usually not affected.
+Some (especially older) electronic parts, like chargers, LED or CFL bulbs and computerized appliances, are sensitive and can be compromised and have their life reduced.

 Underwriters Laboratories (UL), a global independent safety science company, defines how a protector may be used safely.
-UL 1449 became compliance mandatory in jurisdictions that adopted the NEC with the 3rd edition in September 2009 to increase safety compared to products conforming to the 2nd edition.
+UL 1449 compliance is mandatory in jurisdictions that adopted the NEC with the 3rd edition in September 2009 to increase safety compared to products conforming to the 2nd edition.
 A measured limiting voltage test, using six times higher current (and energy), defines a voltage protection rating (VPR).
 For a specific protector, this voltage may be higher compared to a Suppressed Voltage Ratings (SVR) in previous editions that measured let-through voltage with less current.
 Due to non-linear characteristics of protectors, let-through voltages defined by 2nd edition and 3rd edition testing are not comparable.

-A protector may be larger to obtain a same let-through voltage during 3rd edition testing.
+A protector may be larger to obtain the same let-through voltage during 3rd edition testing.
 Therefore, a 3rd edition or later protector should provide superior safety with increased life expectancy.

-A protector with a higher let-through voltage, e.g.400 V vs 330 V, will pass a higher voltage to the connected device.
-The design of the connected device determines whether this pass-through spike will cause damage.
-Motors and mechanical devices are usually not affected.
-Some (especially older) electronic parts, like chargers, LED or CFL bulbs and computerized appliances are sensitive and can be compromised and have their life reduced.